Jul

 SoCal Orange Shirt Day Gathering - September 30, 2026

-You are invited to join us for an evening of creation, reflection, education, and observance as we honour the National Day for Truth and Reconciliation.
+You are invited to join us for an afternoon of creation, reflection, education, and observance as we honour the National Day for Truth and Reconciliation.
 Together, we will hold space to learn, remember, and walk forward in a spirit of respect and healing.

 More details to come.